kennasoft/parallelfx/README.md

 **Parallel FX** is a node.js module `parallel-fx` that provides a promise-based API for retrieving current parallel market exchange rate.
 It also offers standard currency exchange rates as provided by [appspot](http://rate-exchange-1.appspot.com/).

 I'm calling on anyone who knows other sources of parallel market currency info, to take a look at the codebase and see how they can contribute, and grow this into something that can be used by anyone.
-For now, the parallel rates cater to only Nigeria, while the standard rates are global.
+For now, the parallel rates cater to only Nigeria & Ghana, while the standard rates are global.
 If you can't code, and still want to contribute, you can help by pointing me to websites where I can get parallel market information for other countries.

 Thanks!